alpoloz/leafdb/design.md

 ## Transaction Model

-- Single writer, multiple readers.
+- Single writer, multiple readers with snapshot isolation.
-- Writer transactions take an exclusive lock and apply changes to mmap pages on commit.
+- Writer transactions take an exclusive lock and commit by writing new pages and then flipping the meta page (meta0/meta1).
-- Read transactions take a shared lock and read directly from mmap.
+- Read transactions pin the mmap during the transaction and use the meta snapshot chosen at Begin time.

 ## Implementation Decisions

 - **Memory mapping**: Uses writable mmap for fast random access to pages and reliance on the OS page cache instead of maintaining an in-memory tree.
-- **Page-based B+ tree**: Node splits allocate new pages; updates rewrite affected pages in place during commit.
+- **Copy-on-write pages**: Updates allocate new pages and never overwrite existing pages, enabling snapshot reads.
 - **Separate trees per bucket**: Nested buckets are stored in a dedicated bucket-index tree rather than mixing bucket and KV keys.
-- **Freelist in meta page**: Simplifies allocation and deallocation, but is limited by meta page capacity.
+- **Freelist in meta page**: Simplifies allocation, but currently unused for reuse to preserve MVCC safety.
-- **Cursor iteration**: Implemented by walking leaf pages via the next pointer.
+- **Cursor iteration**: Implemented by walking branch paths to avoid reliance on mutable leaf links.

 ## Alternatives and Tradeoffs

-- **Copy-on-write (CoW) pages**: Safer crash consistency and snapshots, but requires more complex page management and space reclamation.
+- **Copy-on-write (CoW) pages**: Selected for snapshot isolation.
+Requires background or epoch-based GC to safely reuse pages.
 - **Write-ahead log (WAL)**: Adds durability guarantees and crash recovery at the cost of more I/O and log compaction logic.
 - **Append-only B+ tree**: Simplifies writes and recovery but increases file